-It may come as a surprise that our most popular red grape varietal in Australia has no day on the calendar to celebrate all we’ve achieved.
+It may come as a surprise that our most popular red grape varietal in Australia had no day on the calendar to celebrate until 2020.
 And yet it’s argued that the planting of Shiraz in Australia pre-dates the James Busby Collection in the early 1830s!

 International Syrah Day is marked on the global varietal day calendar for February 16th, but as the grapes are named differently in the Northern and Southern hemisphere (Shiraz is often referred to as Syrah in the Northern hemisphere), there has only ever been a small focus on Australian wines on Syrah Day.
 This means that no day has been designated for our beloved style of Aussie Shiraz.
 We’re about to change that.

-So, in this post COVID-19 digital world we’re putting our stamp on a date for perpetuity!
-This year the day will be held on Thursday, 23 July, and thereafter we hope that the tradition will continue on the fourth Thursday of July each year.
+In 2021 our second annual Shiraz Wine Day will be held on Thursday, 22 July, and thereafter we hope that the tradition will continue on the fourth Thursday of July each year.

 Whether you’re based in Australia and call it Shiraz, or prefer the stylistic change of Syrah, there’s much to be celebrated about the diversity of this style.
 Let’s call it Shiraz with some extra pizzazz, because there’s so much complexity and breadth to the styles being made down under in Australia and New Zealand.
 It’s also the perfect excuse to discover a different drop or go back and enjoy one of your favourite producers.
 Some of the facts: